Lamb or Goat Neck Confit

 Get Cooking

-Need more delicious ideas for cooking with lamb and goat neck?
-See How to Cook Lamb or Goat Neck, with Recipes.
+How to Cook Lamb or Goat Neck, with Recipes

-Lamb neck seasoned with herbs and cooked slowly in it's fat until fork tender.
+Lamb seasoned with herbs and cooked slowly in it's fat until fork tender.

 Prep Time10 minutes